 2. Complex Technical Systems

-3. Failing to Achieve Stakeholder Alignment
+3. Failing to Align Stakeholders

 For instance, the CIO might want to modernize the existing system architecture.
-Meanwhile, the CFO wants to keep the project lean and affordable, while department leaders are focused on productivity.
+Meanwhile, the CFO wants to keep the project lean and affordable, while department leaders are focused on improving productivity.

 4. Too-Long Timelines